Event Registration using Eventbrite¶

 Eventbrite free ticket settings

-For paid tickets, you can customize the ticket type name.
+For paid tickets, you can customise the ticket type name.
 Edit the number of tickets available and dates when ticket sales start and end.
 Edit the cost per ticket.
 Select “Absorb fees.”
 You must also set a refund policy - be sure to confirm this with the host site.

 Eventbrite paid ticket settings Eventbrite paid ticket settings